 Astra Trident Overview

-Astra Trident is an open-source and fully supported storage orchestrator for containers and Kubernetes distributions like Red Hat OpenShift, VMware Tanzu, Anthos by Google Cloud, Rancher etc. Trident works with the entire NetApp storage portfolio, including the NetApp ONTAP and Element storage systems, and it also supports NFS and iSCSI connections.
+Astra Trident is a fully supported, open-source storage orchestrator for containers and Kubernetes distributions, including Anthos.
+Trident works with the entire NetApp storage portfolio, including NetApp ONTAP, and it also supports NFS and iSCSI connections.
 Trident accelerates the DevOps workflow by allowing end users to provision and manage storage from their NetApp storage systems without requiring intervention from a storage administrator.

 Astra Trident has a rapid development cycle and, like Kubernetes, is released four times a year.

-The latest version of Astra Trident is 22.01 released in January 2022.
+The documentation for the latest version of Astra Trident can be found here.
 A support matrix for what version of Trident has been tested with which Kubernetes distribution can be found here.

 Starting with the 20.04 release, Trident setup is performed by the Trident operator.
 The operator makes large scale deployments easier and provides additional support including self healing for pods that are deployed as a part of the Trident install.